martinsumner/riak_kv/docs/InitialDesignDecisions.md

 ### Mapping data to objects - changing the choice

 Riak is designed to be agnostic to the format of the data, the schema belongs to the application and not the database.
 It is therefore necessary to plan for schema migration within the application - detecting the schema version for an object, finding objects within a given schema version, updating a schema version in parallel to other application activity.

-It is strongly recommended a lazy migration strategy is used whereby the application can roll forward each object to the latest version on GET, without necessarily updating the persisted version.
+It is recommended to plan for a lazy migration strategy, whereby the application can roll forward each object to the latest version on GET, without necessarily updating the persisted version, and then only updating the schema for the object on update.
+With a lazy migration strategy, at the point of change only freshly updated objects will change.
+Eventually all objects may need to be changed, and planning for a batch process to touch all objects not updated since the migration point will be required.